CSpanias/cspanias.github.io/_posts/2023-11-19-HTB - Starting Point Review.md

 | Mongod | Document-oriented NoSQL databases | mongodb |  `nmap`, `mongodb` |
 | Synced | File transfer services | rsync |  `nmap`, `rsync` |

-As you can see, this tier does just what it says: emphasizes **basic enumeration using** `nmap`, which starts from just a basic scan and ends up using various options, such as `-sC`, `-sV`, `-p-` and `--min-rate`, and **service-specific interaction**.
+This tier does just what it says: emphasizes **basic enumeration using** `nmap`, which starts from just a basic scan and ends up using various options, such as `-sC`, `-sV`, `-p-` and `--min-rate`, and **service-specific interaction**.

 The **walkthroughs here are relatively short**, from 4 to 12 pages, so it does not dive deep in any of the concepts mentioned, but gives just enough information so someone can understand what is happening on each room.

 ## You Need to Walk Before You Can Run - Tier 1

-Moving on to tier 1, the difficulty started to ramp up and some rooms seemed a bit challenging given the fact that are rated as **very easy** (but don't get discouraged!):
+Moving on to tier 1, the difficulty started to ramp up and some rooms seemed a bit more challenging than expected, given the fact that are rated as **very easy**:

 > _...things are kicked up a notch and a bit more complexity is introduced.
 Tier 1 focuses on **fundamental exploitation techniques**.
 While **the depth of the material in this Tier is increased** over the previous, these **Boxes** still feature a single primary exploitation step._

-This tier contained 10 rooms in total and the final task was the same as before, i.e., finding `flag.txt`.
+This tier included 10 rooms in total and the final task was the same as before, i.e., finding `flag.txt`.
 The walkthroughs were similarly structured, but they increased in complexity and size, ranging from 8 up to 19 pages.

 Here is an overview of the rooms included on this level: